AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/wr-yyyy-mm-web-request-program.md

 ---
-description: NUR-YYYY-MM-Simple Nurture - Marketo Docs - Product Documentation
+description: WR-YYYY-MM-Web Request Program - Marketo Docs - Product Documentation
-title: NUR-YYYY-MM-Simple Nurture
+title: WR-YYYY-MM-Web Request Program
 hide: yes
 hidefromtoc: yes
 feature: Programs
 ---
-# NUR-YYYY-MM-Simple Nurture {#nur-yyyy-mm-simple-nurture}
+# WR-YYYY-MM-Web Request Program {#wr-yyyy-mm-web-request-program}

-This is an example of simple Nurture Programs, utilizing the Marketo Engage Engagement Program, with cadenced content to drip over time to your database while utilizing streams to guide records through journeys based on behavior.
+This is an example program ideal for contact request, quote request, demo request, or trial request forms utilizing a Marketo Engage Default Program.
+Can be used with Marketo Landing Pages, or as an embedded form on non-Marketo landing pages.
+An alert email is sent to a specified individual upon form submission.

 For further strategy assistance or help customizing a program, please contact the Adobe Account Team or visit the [Adobe Professional Services](https://business.adobe.com/customers/consulting-services/main.html){target="_blank"} page.